f-fuchs/ObsidianNotes/ComputerVision/Fundamentals/Attention.md

 #### 3. Multi-head Attention

 Finally, we must account for the fact that a word can mean different things to different neighbors.
 Consider the following example: mary,gave,roses,to,susan.
-We see that the word *gave* has different relations to different parts of the sentence: *mary* expresses who’s doing the giving, *roses* expresses what’s being given, and *susan* expresses who the recipient is.
+We see that the word *gave* has different relations to different parts of the sentence: *mary* expresses who's doing the giving, *roses* expresses what's being given, and *susan* expresses who the recipient is.

 In a single self-attention operation, all this information just gets summed together.
-The inputs $\vec{x}_{mary}$ and $\vec{x}_{susan}$ can influence the output $\vec{y}_{gave}$ by different amounts, depending on their dot-product with $\vec{x}_{gave}$, but they can’t influence it *in different ways*.
+The inputs $\vec{x}_{mary}$ and $\vec{x}_{susan}$ can influence the output $\vec{y}_{gave}$ by different amounts, depending on their dot-product with $\vec{x}_{gave}$, but they can't influence it *in different ways*.
 If, for instance, we want the information about who gave the roses and who received them to end up in different parts of $\vec{y}_{gave}$, we need a little more flexibility.

 We can give the self attention greater power of discrimination, by combining several self-attention mechanisms (which we'll index with $h$), each with different matrices $W^h_q$, $W^h_k$, $W^h_v$.
 These are called *attention heads*.
 For input $\vec{x}_{i}$ each attention head produces a different output vector $\vec{y}_{i}^{h}$.
 We concatenate these, and pass them through a linear transformation to reduce the dimension back to $k$.